-Students may pursue graduate certificates, master's degrees or doctoral degrees in indigenous studies, as well as master's or doctoral degrees in American Indian studies.
-These degree programs typically culminate in a final project, such as a portfolio, or a thesis/dissertation.
+Students can pursue graduate certificates, master's degrees or doctoral degrees in indigenous studies, as well as master's or doctoral degrees in American Indian studies.
+These degree programs typically culminate in a final project, such as a portfolio or a thesis/dissertation.
 Find out more about some of the different program requirements here.

 Information for Graduate Programs in Indigenous Studies

-Graduate programs in indigenous studies may focus on American Indians and/or discuss other indigenous populations, but either way they usually cover a wide range of topics, such as the culture, language and history of these populations.
-Some programs, especially at the doctoral level, offer different concentrations, such as law and policy, education, languages, literature and more, and coursework often varies based on these concentrations, but below we look at some of the common courses offered in these programs.
+Graduate programs in indigenous studies can focus on American Indians and/or discuss other indigenous populations, but either way they usually cover a wide range of topics, such as the culture, language and history of these populations.
+Some programs, especially at the doctoral level, offer different concentrations, such as law and policy, education, languages, literature and more, and coursework often varies based on these concentrations.
+However, let's look at some of the more common courses offered in these programs.